sshaikh/homeassistant-lupt/README.md

 As well as state changes, you can also create automation triggers.
 Although similar to automating on states, these expose access to the full range of LUPT events, as well as allowing an offset to be provided in order to, for example, set an alert 30 mins before Maghrib each day.
 The downside is that there is no built in UI support for custom component triggers.

-To create a trigger, while creating your new automation, pick an existing trigger (I use Sun), and use the menu button to "Edit in YAML".
+To create a trigger, while creating your new automation, pick an existing trigger (I use Sun), and use the menu button to `Edit in YAML`.
 Then use the following code:

 ```
 platform: lupt